0303 303 0303

 Many children manage their grief well with support from their family and friends.

 However, if you are worried about how your children are grieving, there are some good helplines and websites which can help you decide whether they will need extra support and who to contact.
+We've listed these under Other useful contacts below.
 Your hospital, GP and local hospice are also good places to ask for help.

 The journey through transplant and treatment can be challenging, and you might feel as if life has been on hold.
 You might now want some time out or just some sense of normality again.